Brevet de technicien supérieur

-The Brevet de technicien supérieur (BTS) senior technologist’s certificate is a national diploma of higher education in France, established in 1959.
+The Brevet de technicien supérieur (BTS) senior technologist’s certificate (in English: "Advanced Technician Certificate") is a national diploma of higher education in France, established in 1959.

-The technician certificate is usually earned in two years, after graduating with a Bac (baccalauréat) in a section of senior technician (STS) or a general section such as Science, Economics depending on the program.
+The technician certificate is usually earned in two years, after graduating with a "Bac" (baccalauréat) in a section of senior technician (STS) or a general section such as Science, Economics depending on the program.
 The training curriculum includes periods of internship.

-The BTS is a level III diploma in the French diploma system (equivalent to level 5 in England, Wales and Northern Ireland).
+The BTS is a level 5 diploma in the French diploma system (equivalent to level 5 ISCED in England, Wales and Northern Ireland).
 Graduation is by final exam scores which includes an oral presentation of a written internship report.

 Introduction

 The BTS certificate is a quick way to access a professional qualification, and is intended for entry into the workforce.

 Students seeking to earn the Brevet de Technicien Supérieur (BTS) can choose from several approaches: